rpthorne/mcsuap/README.md

   -d TARGET_DIRECTORY,
       --target-directory TARGET_DIRECTORY   choose a directory to look for files that isnt in the current working directory

+## License
-Finally, this is distributed under the MIT license.
+This is distributed under the MIT license.